-The Northeast Library System has a number of videos and DVDs that be used for Continuing Education (CE) credit.
+The Three Rivers Library System has a number of DVDs that be used for Continuing Education (CE) credit.
 These videos and DVDs are available to any librarian or board member.
-If you wish to borrow a video or DVD, or have any questions, please contact us.
+If you wish to borrow a DVD, or have any questions, please contact us.

 2009 Nebraska Book Festival, Nebraska Center for the Book, 2009.
 5 DVDs